StefanosChaliasos/zkrollup-benchmarking/ERA-INSTRUCTIONS.md

 Error response from daemon: driver failed programming external connectivity on endpoint zksync-era-postgres-1
 ```

-Remember to shut down the postgres server and retry:
+Remember to shut down the Postgres server and retry:

 ```
 sudo systemctl stop postgresql